Mactacs/face-recognition-on-browser/README.md

 ## Steps :
   	- Download the project.
-  	- Extract the zip file downloaded.
+  	- Extract the downloaded zip file.
  	- Since I am using linux, I place all files in /var/www/html directory.
   	- Finish.
 You can now test the project by accessing http://localhost to your local browser.